microsoft/app-camp/docs/new-adventure/04-add-ai.md

 - An action message extension that uses Open AI to help a user compose a message in Microsoft Teams
 - An action message extension that works in the context menu of an existing message to help a user compose a response to a message in Microsoft Teams

-## Exercise 1: Obtain access to an OpenAI service key
+## Exercise 1: Obtain an OpenAI API key and the code to call OpenAI

 There are two approaches here: